 School of Education

-The School of Education offers two B.S.Ed. programs that lead to certification in Early Childhood Education and Special Education.
+The School of Education offers three B.S.Ed. programs that lead to certification in Elementary Education, Middle Grades Education, and Special Education.

-The B.S. degree in Early Childhood Education prepares students to teach grades preschool through five, and includes two endorsements: Reading and English for Speakers of Other Languages (ESOL).
+The B.S. degree in Elementary Education prepares students to teach grades preschool through five, and includes one endorsement: English for Speakers of Other Languages (ESOL).
 The program utilizes an integrated approach to curriculum design and delivery that addresses the needs of all learners.
 Through a combination of academic and field-based learning, the program encourages the development of caring, competent and collaborative teachers who are committed to helping all students reach their highest potential.
-Each semester, GGC Early Childhood Education majors will undertake field experiences in diverse settings in the Gwinnett County Public Schools in preschool through grade five to ensure that they are prepared to teach in a variety of settings.
+Each semester, GGC Elementary Education majors will undertake field experiences in diverse settings in the Gwinnett County Public Schools in preschool through grade five to ensure that they are prepared to teach in a variety of settings.
 During the final year, students will participate in a year-long student teaching experience and complete a leadership seminar.
 Refer to the GGC website for the most up-to-date program plan.

 Bachelor of Science - Special Education

 The BSED in Special Education is designed to prepare aspiring special educators with knowledge and skills to facilitate student achievement.
 This includes preparing candidates to teach children and youth who have learning challenges including learning disabilities, intellectual disabilities, autism, EBD, and other areas of exceptionality in diverse learning environments.
 The curriculum in this program is aligned with GAPSC standards and is designed to meet the requirements for the GAPSC special education general education curriculum certification as well as the GAPSC autism endorsement.
 In addition to completing core classes, students will complete meaningful field experiences over a two-year period while being a part of a cohort learning model.
 During the final year, students will participate in a year-long student teaching experience.

 Teacher Certification Programs